Subject: 2021 Maryland Summer Scholars Program

 undergraduate degree no earlier than December 2021.
 All academic majors are

-CORRECTED - Application Deadline: The deadline to apply for summer 2021
+Application Deadline: The deadline to apply for summer 2021 awards will be

-awards will be Sunday, February 14, 2021.
-It is important that candidates
+Thursday, February 14, 2021.
+It is important that candidates begin developing

 A presentation about the MSS program is available on our website